Temporary Work Permits In Quebec

-The government of Quebec has implemented provisions to simplify the hiring of temporary foreign workers.
-These provisions include exemptions from the requirement to apply for a Labour Market Impact Assessment (LMIA) if they are hiring a foreign worker who:
+The government of Quebec has implemented provisions to simplify the hiring of temporary foreign workers who hold a valid Quebec Selection Certificate (CSQ).
+These provisions include an exemption from the requirement to apply for a Labour Market Impact Assessment (LMIA) if they are hiring a foreign worker who:

 - possesses a valid work permit;

 - holds a skilled worker Certificate of Selection in Quebec (CSQ).
 This document is issued by Quebec immigration authorities indicating that the person designated on the certificate has been selected to reside in Quebec;

 - currently resides in Quebec; and